Lyoshas/onlineStore/README.md

   - _additionalImageName_ - the image name for the additional product image.
 The image must be first uploaded to AWS S3
   - _quantityInStock_ - how many products are in stock.
 Must be a number that is greater than or equal to 0 and not greater than 32767
   - _shortDescription_ - short description of the product.
 Must have the length between 1 and 300 characters.
+- **Optional parameters:**
+  - _maxOrderQuantity_ - how many products a user is allowed to order at once.
+Must be a number that is greater than or equal to 0 and not greater than 32767.
+If not specified, the default value of 32767 is assumed.
 - **Example**:
   ```graphql
   mutation AddProduct(